 As a response to the growth of opportunities for Australian workers to move within the region, local businesses will need to point their efforts toward keeping talent within the country.

 thus, workforce and talent management must become a significant business consideration within the coming year to maintain productivity levels.

 The World of Work research, commissioned by Randstad, also highlights a fight for talent that could be brewing within the Asia Pacific region.

 Managers in China (18%), India (18%), Malaysia (23%), Singapore (22%) and Hong Kong SAR (26%) all noted that finding staff to foster growth plans was the biggest challenge facing their business, and all were confident in their ability to attract employees.

-This fact is not lost on local business leaders, with almost two thirds (63%) saying they are concerned about attracting high calibre employees, while 67% say they are worried about their ability to attract talented middle managers into their organisation.
+This fact is not lost on local business leaders, with almost two thirds (63%) saying they are concerned about attracting high calibre employees.
+In contrast, 67% say they are worried about their ability to attract talented middle managers into their organisation.

-In order to counter this increased competition for workers, organisations need to look at what their employees value in the workplace and ensure these are incorporated into the heart of business and talent management plans.
+To counter this increased competition for workers, organisations need to look at what their employees value in the workplace and incorporate these into the heart of business and talent management plans.

 In a worrying trend, the concern about attracting workers hasn’t led to an increased focus on workforce planning or leadership development, with 82% of businesses saying they only plan their workforce a year or less in advance.

 Over half (56%) of businesses admit to devoting 10% or less of their planning time to workforce strategies, while 76% don’t use the latest developments in workforce analytics to source and retain employees.

 Businesses need to be more severe about workforce planning and talent analytics and invest in strengthening their employer brand if they remain an attractive proposition in Australia and throughout the region.